-Organicism is an ideology that takes gradual societal change and maintenance of order to be the best means of societal improvement, (Farmer 106).
-Historian James Farmer writes that comparing society to an organism was a
+Organicism is an ideology that takes gradual societal change and maintenance of order to be the best means of societal improvement (Farmer 106).
+Historian James Farmer writes that comparing society to an organism at the time was a

 notable trend, which was both national and especially representative of the Southern mind, away from the mechanistic view of the eighteenth century… Whereas the Enlightenment had emphasized the machinelike precision of the universe, the romantic period focused on the universe as the organism writ large.
 Aided by the growing popularity of natural history, intellectuals increasingly likened society to a giant and complex organism.
 Conservatives found such images quite attractive, since they suggested a clear parallel between the ponderously slow and fragile growth of a living organism and the ‘ideal’ pattern of development in human society.
 Reformers beware, they could argue, you are violating a law of nature.
 (106)

 Antebellum Southern Presbyterians were exposed to theological training and other influences that emphasized the danger of Enlightenment/Rationalist philosophy to both Christianity and the organic view of society.
-Organicism and Christianity became inseperable in the minds of many Southern theologians.
-As historian Joel Iliff has written, Awakened German scholars played an important role in this process.
-German Wissenschaft viewed theology as a science that existed in full harmony with natural science and sociology and could be aided by them. “’Following the lead of their German mentors, southerner’s deployed Wissenschaft as a tool aimed at desecularizing their society” (Iliff 16).
-One southern intellectual, Joseph LeConte, even argued that “God had formed coal in the earth in anticipation of man’s development of the steam engine.”
-(Farmer 107).
-German connections and thought thus provided yet another intellectual push towards taking stark development to be oppositional to a ‘natural’ unfolding of God’s providence.
-Farmer goes on to write about the warm reception and heavy influence of LeConte, a major developer of the organic concept of society within the antebellum Southern Presbyterian community, his position being made possible by the earlier sympathies Southern clergy developed through their theological education:
+Organicism and Christianity then became inseperable in the minds of many Southern theologians.
+As historian Joel Iliff has written, Awakened German scholars played an important role in this process: “’Following the lead of their German mentors, southerner’s deployed Wissenschaft as a tool aimed at desecularizing their society” (Iliff 16).
+German Wissenschaft viewed theology as a science that existed in full harmony with natural science and sociology; the study of theology in fact could in fact be advanced by the study of these other disciplines.
+German connections and thought, united with Organicism, provided a strong intellectual push towards taking stark societal development to be oppositional to a ‘natural’ unfolding of God’s providence.
+One southern intellectual and major developer of the organic concept of society, Joseph LeConte, even claimed that “God had formed coal in the earth in anticipation of man’s development of the steam engine,” showing how theology and science could be brought together to affirm or decry particular forms of social progress (Farmer 107).
+Farmer goes on to write about the warm reception and heavy influence of this LeConte within the antebellum Southern Presbyterian community, his position being made possible by the earlier sympathies Southern clergy developed through their theological education:

 The first presentations of the full implication of this organic concept appeared in the pages of the Southern Presbyterian Review in the late 1850s and the early 1860s. … James Thornwell was the head of the group of Columbia Seminary men who published this influential journal.
 The articles were the product of long discussions between LeConte and his fellow intellectuals in Columbia during the late 1850s while he was teaching there.
 In his autobiography LeConte writes that the faculties of the South Carolina College, the Columbia Theological Seminary, and the Arsenal Hill Military Academy ‘formed the nucleus about which gathered many intellectual men and women’ It was this company, which included William Campbell Preston, Benjamin Morgan Palmer, Wade Hampton and James Thornwell, that stimulated his thinking on the sectional crisis and on the service sociology could render to the Southern cause.
 Thornwell, because he was especially interested in LeConte’s thoughts on a new sociology for the South, solicited the essay mentioned above.
 (107)

-This conservative organicism was used to defend Thornwell’s sympathies for white supremacy, as the following excerpts taken from his The Christian Doctrine of Slavery show.
-We see that in his writing abolitionism is tied to a larger construct of chaos and that Christianity and organicism are taken to be inseperable.
+This theological and conservative organicism was then employed to defend Thornwell’s sympathies for white supremacy, as the following excerpts taken from his The Christian Doctrine of Slavery show.
+We see that Thornwell ties abolitionism to a larger construct of Rationalist chaos.
+He also claims that Christianity and affirming an organically slow-shifting society (modeled, he will say, by the slave-holding South) are ideologically inseperable:

 The agitations which are convulsing the kingdoms of Europe [the revolutions of 1848— 1849], the mad speculations of philosophers, the excesses of unchecked democracy, are working out some of the difficult problems of political and social science; and when the tumult shall have subsided, and reason resumed her ascendency, it will be found that the very principles upon which we have been accustomed to justify Southern Slavery are the principles of regulated liberty; that in defending this institution we have really been upholding the civil interests of mankind… that we have been supporting representative, republican government against the despotism of the masses on the one hand, and the supremacy of a single will on the other.
 (Thornwell 1871-73, 404-405)